plan-systems/design-docs/proof-of-correctness.md

     - Because reserved channels have their own strict access control behavior, they are the only channels that don't solely rely on ACCs fro access control.
     - The number, purpose, and use of these channels can be expanded to meet future needs.
 2. **General purpose channels** are the principal purpose of this entire system.
-    - Members create channels of various types (`.ChannelProtocol`), causing client UIs to consistently intrepet and present entries as appropriate.
+    - Members create channels of various types (`.ChannelProtocol`), causing client UIs to consistently interpret and present entries as appropriate.
     - Every channel specifies a governing access control channel ("parent ACC").
 A channel's parent ACC effectively specifies a permission level for any given member `UUID`, allowing each node in **C** to carry out [channel entry validation](#channel-entry-validation).
     - General purpose channels can either be:
         - **community-public**, where channel entry content is encrypted with a community key, _or_